Can I use 4K 360 videos?

 Interest levels and incentive to view your experiences

-Once we have identified these, we proceed to create a skeletal storyline of the project - the baseline.
+Once we have identified these, we proceed to create a skeletal storyline of the experience - the baseline.
 It will include the following:

-- What is the problem identified from the project brief
+- What is the problem identified from the experience brief

 - The solution to the problem in a quick narrative

-- Are there any characters in the project other than the user, and if so what is their relation to the user and how will they interact
+- Are there any characters in the experience other than the user, and if so what is their relation to the user and how will they interact

 - Identified scenes/scenarios to efficiently put out the solution